Brain Cancer (Brain Tumor)

 Diagnosis and Tests

-How is a brain tumor diagnosed?
+How are brain tumors diagnosed?

-- Neurological exam: During a neurological exam, your doctor will look for changes in your balance, coordination, mental status, hearing, vision and reflexes.
 These changes can point to the part of your brain that may be affected by a tumor.

 Management and Treatment